nullstack/nullstack.github.io/articles/context-project.md

 Project keys will be used to generate metatags during server-side rendering and must be assigned before [initiate](/full-stack-lifecycle) is resolved.

-Project keys will be used to generate the app manifest and should ideally be set during the [application startup](/application-startup).
+Project keys will be used to generate the app manifest and should be set during the [application startup](/application-startup).

+Project keys are frozen after the [application startup](/application-startup).

 The following keys are available in the object: